 A Sermon on Matthew 11:21-28Read more

 21“Woe to you, Chorazin!
 Woe to you, Bethsaida!
-For if the mighty works done in you had been done in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
-But I tell you, it will be more bearable on the day of judgment for Tyre and Sidon than for you.
-23And you, Capernaum, will you be exalted to heaven?
-You will be brought down to Hades.
-For if the mighty works done in you had been done in Sodom, it would have remained until this day.
-But I tell you that it will be more tolerable on the day of judgment for the land of Sodom than for you.”
+For if the miracles that occurred in you had occurred in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
+22Nevertheless I say to you, it will be more tolerable for Tyre and Sidon on the day of judgment than for you.
+23And you, Capernaum, will not be exalted to heaven, will you?
+You will be brought down to Hades!
+For if the miracles that occurred in you had occurred in Sodom, it would have remained to this day.
+24Nevertheless I say to you that it will be more tolerable for the land of Sodom on the day of judgment, than for you.”

-25At that time Jesus declared, “I thank you, Father, Lord of heaven and earth, that you have hidden these things from the wise and understanding and revealed them to little children; yes, Father, for such was your gracious will.
-All things have been handed over to me by my Father, and no one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him.
-Come to me, all who labor and are heavy laden, and I will give you rest.
-(ESV)
+25At that time Jesus said, “I praise You, Father, Lord of heaven and earth, that You have hidden these things from the wise and intelligent, and have revealed them to infants.
+26Yes, Father, for this way was well pleasing in Your sight.
+27All things have been handed over to Me by My Father; and no one knows the Son except the Father; nor does anyone know the Father except the Son, and anyone to whom the Son determines to reveal Him.

 28“Come to Me, all who are weary and burdened, and I will give you rest.